 Conclusions & Final Thoughts:

-The film hit the right nerve; This Happy Breed became the highest grossing British film of 1944.
+The film hit the right nerve: This Happy Breed became the highest grossing British film of 1944.
 It remains a compelling time capsule.
-The wonderful cast includes Stanley Holloway (My Fair Lady), Amy Veness, Eileen Erskine, and Alison Leggatt.
-Laurence “Lord Larry” Olivier (Wuthering Heights) narrates.
+The wonderful cast includes Stanley Holloway (My Fair Lady), Amy Veness (The Astonished Heart), Eileen Erskine (Hills of Home) and Alison Leggatt (The Seven-Per-Cent Solution).
+Laurence Olivier (Wuthering Heights) narrates.
 Color, 115 minutes, Not Rated.